 - A financial advisor can help you put an investment plan into action.
 Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t know how much investment risk you can tolerate?
 SmartAsset’s asset allocation calculator can help you determine your investment profile and see which investments might be right for your portfolio.

-- Our beginner’s guide to shorting the stock market explains how investors hedge against market losses, and what you need to keep in mind before taking a short position.
+- Our beginner’s guide to shorting the stock market explains how investors hedge against market losses.
+It also reviews what you need to keep in mind before taking a riskier short position.

 Photo credit: ©iStock.com/ipopba, ©iStock.com/scyther5, ©iStock.com/katleho Seisa